 We predicted in a previous blog that it wouldn’t be long until the first cyber incident of 2020, and 14 days into a new decade, here we are.
 It’s been revealed that highly sensitive details – including British passports, tax documents, and signatures – were recently found on a completely unsecured Amazon Web Services (AWS) database.

 Personal information belonging to thousands of Brits had been left unsecured in Amazon’s cloud for years, and this has only recently been brought to light when it was discovered by two security researchers during a data mapping project.

 Who Found the Leak?

-We can thank researchers working on behalf of vpnMentor – Noam Rotem and Ran Locar – for locating this most recent data leak.
+We can thank researchers working on behalf of vpnMentor – Noam Rotem and Ran Locar – for locating this recent data leak.
 If their names seem familiar, that’s because last year they hit headlines for finding the personal details of millions of Ecuadorian citizens on an unsecured cloud server.
 They also discovered millions of private messages leaked in exactly the same way, this time by an American communications company.
 Now, it seems, it’s our turn.

 What Did They Find?

 Rotem and Locar uncovered the AWS S3 database and were able to see all the files held within it, including thousands of scans of British passports, tax documents, background checks, national insurance numbers, signatures, salary info, personal emails, and more.
 Paired with this was a huge range of personally identifiable info, such as names, phone numbers, DOB’s, NI numbers, addresses – basically everything a fraudster could possibly need.